junxit/us-congress-bills-114/bill.md

   - **(B)** in paragraph (2), by striking the period at the end and inserting a semicolon; and
   - **(C)** by inserting after paragraph (2) the following:
     > - **(3)** coordinate the sharing of information between the Federal Bureau of Investigation, the civil rights community, and other entities;
+    > - **(4)** support the full accounting of all victims whose deaths or disappearances were the result of racially motivated crimes;
-    > - **(4)** hold accountable individuals who were perpetrators of, or accomplices in, unsolved civil rights murders;
+    > - **(5)** hold accountable under Federal and State law all individuals who were perpetrators of, or accomplices in, unsolved civil rights murders and such disappearances;
-    > - **(5)** express the condolences of the authority to the communities affected by unsolved civil rights murders, and to the families of the victims of such murders; and
+    > - **(6)** express the condolences of the authority to the communities affected by unsolved civil rights murders, and to the families of the victims of such murders and such disappearances;
+    > - **(7)** keep families regularly informed about the status of the investigations of such murders and such disappearances of their loved ones; and
-    > - **(6)** comply with requests for information received pursuant to section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”).
+    > - **(8)** expeditiously comply with requests for information received pursuant to section 552 of title 5, United States Code, (commonly known as the “Freedom of Information Act”) and develop a singular, publicly accessible repository of these disclosed documents.

 - **(2)** in section 3—
   - **(A)** in subsection (b)—
     - **(i)** in paragraph (1), by striking “occurred not later than December 31, 1969, and”;
     - **(ii)** in paragraph (2), by inserting before the period at the end the following: “, and eligible entities”; and
     - **(iii)** by adding after paragraph (2) the following:
-      > - **(3)** *Review of closed cases* The Deputy Chief shall reopen and review any case involving a violation described in paragraph (1) that was closed prior to the date of the enactment of the Emmett Till Unsolved Civil Rights Crimes Reauthorization Act of 2016 without an in-person investigation conducted by an officer or employee of the Criminal Section of the Civil Rights Division of the Department of Justice or by an agent of the Federal Bureau of Investigation.
+      > - **(3)** *Review of closed cases* The Deputy Chief shall, to the extent practicable, reopen and review any case involving a violation described in paragraph (1) that was closed prior to the date of the enactment of the Emmett Till Unsolved Civil Rights Crimes Reauthorization Act of 2016 without an in-person investigation conducted by an officer or employee of the Criminal Section of the Civil Rights Division of the Department of Justice or by an agent of the Federal Bureau of Investigation.
       > - **(4)** *Task force*
-      >   - **(A)** *In general* The Deputy Chief shall establish a task force that includes representatives from the Federal Bureau of Investigation, the Community Relations Service of the Department of Justice, State and local law enforcement agencies, and eligible entities to conduct a thorough investigation of, and make recommendations to the Deputy Chief regarding, the cases involving violations described in paragraph (1).
+      >   - **(A)** *In general* The Deputy Chief shall establish a task force that includes representatives from the Federal Bureau of Investigation, the Community Relations Service of the Department of Justice, State and local law enforcement agencies, and eligible entities to assist, as appropriate, with conducting a thorough investigation of, and to make recommendations to the Deputy Chief regarding, the cases involving violations described in paragraph (1).
-      >   - **(B)** *Authorization of appropriations* In addition to amounts made available to carry out this Act under section 6, there is authorized to be appropriated to the Attorney General $1,500,000 for fiscal year 2016 and each subsequent fiscal year to carry out this paragraph.
+      >   - **(B)** *Authorization of appropriations* In addition to amounts made available to carry out this Act under section 6, there is authorized to be appropriated to the Attorney General $1,500,000 for fiscal year 2017 and each subsequent fiscal year to carry out this paragraph.

   - **(B)** in subsection (c)—
     - **(i)** in paragraph (1)—